-Further potential risks of LMOs are outlined in Annex 3 to ISPM No. 11 (Pest risk analysis for quarantine pests, including analysis of environmental risks and living modified organisms, 2004).
+Further potential risks of LMOs are outlined in Annex 3 to ISPM 11:2004.
 A PRA may be carried out to determine whether the LMO is a pest, and subsequently assess the pest risk.

 1.2.5 Import of organisms for specific uses